arnthor3/redux-folder-create/readme.md

 # redux-folder-create
-A little tool that creates a redux folder with a actions, constants reducer and the initial state file.
+A little scaffolding tool that creates a redux folder with a actions, constants reducer and the initial state file.

 ## Structure - Group By Feature
 Redux-Folder-Create helps you structure your code by features and not by types.
-The application also namespaces the files within the folder helping users who use <pre>cmd + p</pre> frequently.
+The application also namespaces the files within the folder helping users who use <kbd>cmd</kbd> + <kbd>p</kbd> frequently to look for files.

 ## Constants
 By default the constants are namespaced with the feature name you can use the -c to skip that.